-ML-CAQR, given in Algorithm 1, uses a recursive treebased elimination scheme based on Householder reflections.
+ML-CAQR, given in Algorithm 1, uses a recursive tree-based elimination scheme based on Householder reflections.
 As a tree-based algorithm, ML-CAQR stores the Householder reflectors in the lower triangular part of matrix A using a tree structure as in [3].
-A small example is depicted on Figure 3, where a panel of matrix A is first split into three domains which are independently factored, then eliminated two by two.
-The resulting Householder reflectors should be applied following the same order to reflect the update or this panel.
+A small example is depicted on Figure 2, where a panel of matrix A is first split into four domains which are independently factored, then eliminated two by two.
+The resulting Householder reflectors should be applied following the same order to reflect the update of this panel.

 At the topmost level of the hierarchy, ML-CAQR factors the entire input matrix A panel by panel.
 A panel is processed in multiple elimination steps following a tree-based approach.
 At the leaves of the tree, rectangular blocks are factored.
-The obtained R factors are then grouped two-by-two and eliminated in a sequence of elimination of size $2b_l$ -by- b_l .
+The obtained R factors are then grouped two-by-two and eliminated in a sequence of elimination of size $2b_l$ -by- b_l , where b_l is the panel size.
 Each factorization or elimination corresponds to a recursive call to ML-CAQR on the next lower level.
 After panel factorization, Householder reflectors are sent to remote compute nodes so as to update the trailing matrix using two recursive routines: ML-Fact and ML-Elim.